The Memory Thief

-The Memory Thief is an American independent DV drama film from 2007.
-It was directed by Gil Kofman, and features Mark Webber and Rachel Miner in the leading roles.
+The Memory Thief is a 2007 American independent drama film.
+It was written and directed by Gil Kofman and features Mark Webber and Rachel Miner in the leading roles.
 The film chronicles the experiences of a young man who becomes involved in documenting the experiences of survivors of the Holocaust, as his commitment turns into obsession and madness.
-Critics were generally favourable of the movie, which was Kofman's debut as a feature director.
+The film, which was Kofman’s feature debut as a feature director, was shot on DV.
+Critical reviews of the film were generally favourable.